 Revenue related to our measurement and imaging equipment and related software is generally recognized upon shipment from our facilities or when delivered to the customer's location, as determined by the agreed upon shipping terms, at which time we are entitled to payment and title and control has passed to the customer.
 Fees billed to customers associated with the distribution of products are classified as revenue.
 We generally warrant our products against defects in design, materials and workmanship for a period of one to two years.
 A provision for estimated future costs relating to warranty expense is recorded when products are shipped.
 To support our product lines, we also sell hardware service contracts that typically range from one year to three years.
 Hardware service contract revenues are recognized on a straight-line basis over the term of the contract.
 Costs relating to hardware service contracts are recognized as incurred.
 Revenue from sales of licensed software only is recognized when no further significant production, modification or customization of the software is required and when the risks and rewards of ownership have passed to the customer.
 These software arrangements generally include short-term maintenance that is considered post-contract support ("PCS"), which is considered to be a separate performance obligation.
 We generally establish a standalone sales price for this PCS component based on our software maintenance contract renewals.
-Software are recognized as such services are performed and are deferred when billed in advance of the performance of services.
-Revenue resulting from sales of comprehensive support, training and technology consulting services are recognized as such services are performed and are deferred when billed in advance of the performance of services.
-Payment for products and services is collected within a short period of time following transfer of control or commencement of delivery of services, as applicable.
-Revenues are presented net of sales-related taxes.
+Software maintenance contracts, when sold, are recognized on a straight-line basis over the term of the contract.
+Revenue from sales of subscription based software are recognized as such services are performed and are deferred when billed in advance of the performance of services.
+Revenues resulting from sales of comprehensive support, training and technology consulting services are recognized as such services are performed and are deferred when billed in advance of the performance of services.
+Payment for products and services is collected within a short per